 Online applications for the U of T Student Fellowship Awards are open until 9 p.m.
 (EST) November 5, 2019 (deadline extended from November 1 by request)

-Notification of decisions will be completed by the end of the fall term, prior to the program start date in January 2020.
+Notification of decisions will be completed by early January, prior to the program start date in January 2020.

 The program will run from January 2020 to June 2020 with meetings to be scheduled January through April 2020.
 Meetings will be held at the School of Cities, St. George campus (dates and times to be confirmed).